isaiahcolson/inventory-tracker/README.md

 ### Monday - 5/31:
 - [ ] - jonathan - organize views folder
-- [ ] -  - users can see navigation
+- [x] - jonathan - users can see navigation
 - [ ] -  - users can see items in inventory
 - [ ] -  - users can add items
 - [ ] -  - users can sign up for an account
 - [ ] - isaiah - account sign up page styled
+- [ ] - isaiah - sidenav styling
+- [ ] - isaiah - styling reference sheet

 ### Tuesday - 6/1:
 - [ ] -  - full CRUD & MPV